caojohnny/data-benchmark/README.md

 parsing and serialization times in addition to external influences such as garbage collection and file system response times.
 These values change from system to system depending on your hardware such as CPU and your physical storage mediums like an SSD or HDD.
-With that being said, for tests that include more than one `Storage` method, the tests will be inverted and run a second time to attempt and minimize skew due to running the tests on the same JVM.
+The inclusion of these other variables in the final time is intentional.
+With that being said, for tests that include more than one `Storage` method, the tests will be inverted and run a second time and then averaged minimize (but not eliminate) skew due to running the tests on the same JVM.

 # Build